Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Objective_quality_evaluation.md

     objective evaluation of speech.
--   Perceptual Evaluation of Audio Quality ([PEAQ](https://en.wikipedia.org/wiki/PEAQ "PEAQ")) evaluates, instead of only speech, also other types of audio samples.
+-   Perceptual Evaluation of Audio Quality ([PEAQ](https://en.wikipedia.org/wiki/PEAQ "PEAQ")) evaluates, instead of only speech, also other types of audio samples {cite}`thiede2000peaq`.
 It is therefore less accurate with respect to distortions specific to speech signals, but it generalizes better to other audio such as music and background noises.
 The measure is defined in